justinchoi001/liferay-learn-0/docs/commerce/2.x/en/user-guide/customers/account-administrator-permissions.md

 # Account Administrator Permissions

-Users can modify the account, invite and add users to join the account, and assign roles to other account members.
+An Account Administrator can modify the account, invite and add users to join the account, and assign roles to other account members.
 These permissions are the minimum.
 Although they can be removed, this will cause some changes in user access and abilities to make transactions on the Commerce site.
 However, more permissions may be _added_.

 Note that a Liferay Commerce account administrator cannot create or delete an account.
 This permission is reserved for the store administrator.

 To view the permissions:

-1. Navigate to the _Control Panel_ > _Users_ > _Roles_.
+1. Navigate to the _Control Panel_ → _Users_ → _Roles_.
 1. Click the _Site Roles_ tab.
 1. Click _Account Administrator_.
 1. Click the _Define Permissions_ tab.